rainergo/UASFRA-MS-KnowledgeGraph/src/models/README-models.md

             -> Make sure to replace the placeholder "<HERE_label_VALUE>" with the Node name/label of the new data, such as "MyNewScope1GHGEmissionsDataPointName"
         D. Add the RELATIONSHIP data to the "relationship_template"-list of the "get_data_dicts()"-method as described above -> Make sure to replace the placeholder "<HERE_label_VALUE>" with the Node name/label of the new data, such as "MyNewScope1GHGEmissionsDataPointName"

-    4. That's it!
+###### That's it!
 The new data can now be loaded into the Knowledge-Graph.
-Check ...

-# ToDo: Put in reference to "How to load the data into the KG"
+Please see the README.md-file in the root folder of this project.